Skip to Content

 The best sportsman France had in this sport was Tony Estanguet, three times Olympic champion.
 He is now working on hosting the Olympic games of Paris 2024.

 I hope you liked discovering the popular sports in France and some fun facts about those sports.
-Speaking of fun facts I invite you to read my two articles:
+Speaking of fun facts I invite you to read my article: 7 Fun Facts About the Tour de France.

 lily